spenser-roark/nerdbot/README.md

 # Nerdbot
 A bot for videogamenerds, but free for anyone else who wants to use it probably

+News:
+Nerdbot will connect to a few game news source apis
+    * It will print stories to the channel specified, default is "news"
+    * If allowed by the api it will be filtered by the tags/topics specified in config

 Dependencies:
 * npm
 * nodejs